carew/carew.github.com/_carew/pages/index.md

     which means `layouts/default.html.twig` is rendered unless specified otherwise.

-  Other fields can be defined at will and used in the template.
+  You can add more fields and used them in the template, under the `document.metadata` variable.
-  `document` variable contains the data of the current post.
-  A post has `title`, `body` and any additional front-matter meta data.
-  `body` contains the markdown body rendered as html.

 * **pages:** Markdown files representing pages.
 Each one must begin with a YAML front matter.
 Here is a sample page: